huijing/huijing.github.io/_drafts/fun-with-css.md

 The goal of the workshop was to introduce the basics of the Internet, plus an introduction to HTML and CSS.
 Our task for the day was to style a simple Ruby application, called Guess The Number.
 Although the application was built in Ruby, the participants only needed to concern themselves with the views portion.

 Of course, given I was supposed to be teaching this workshop, I figured I'd better do some leg-work first, and try my hand at styling the application myself.
 I guess I got a little carried away, in that things got a bit too fancy for a beginner's workshop.
-But it was really fun for me and I'm going to outline everything I did
+But it was really fun for me and I'm going to go through everything I did for this fancy edition.